networknt/light-doc/content/tutorial/security/lets-encrypt.md

 draft: false
 ---

 If you are using light-router as a public facing access point on a static IP or expose your services to the public, it makes perfect sense to use a CA-signed certificate instead of self-signed.
-If you don't want to foot the cost of the certificate, Let's Encrypt provides the free certificate which can be recognized by almost all browsers.
+If you don't want to foot the cost of the certificate, Let's Encrypt provides free certificates which can be recognized by almost all browsers.

-The following is the process to get a certificate on only of my public facing VMs.
+The following is the process to get a certificate on my public facing VMs.

 There are a lot of different ways to use Let's Encrypt, and the certbot is the most convenient one.